xtophd/OCP4-Workshop/documentation/04-Hello-World.md

     id

     exit

-Notice how we did not need to rerun "oc new-app"?

 To save time and avoid the complexity of editing an HTML file, we will just copy an exist file into the running container.